PostHog/posthog.com/contents/blog/aruba-hackathon.md

 // TODO: Screenshot of House Watch

-The homepage allows us to monitor things like execution count (queries per hour), and memory usage.
+The homepage enables us to monitor things like execution count (queries per hour), and memory usage.
 There's also a slow queries view, which will allow the team to proactively identify problematic queries and reach out to customers to help.

 Other features include: